Walrus Glossary

 stakerentity that locks (stakes) WAL tokens to support the network's integrity and participate in the selection or validation of storage nodes and committees.

-storage challengecryptographic proof mechanism where SNs periodically verify each other’s storage of assigned shards by issuing random challenges during storage attestation.
+storage challengecryptographic proof mechanism where storage nodes periodically verify each other’s storage of assigned shards by issuing random challenges during storage attestation.

-storage attestationprocess where SNs exchange challenges and responses to demonstrate that they are storing their currently assigned shards
+storage attestationprocess where storage nodes exchange challenges and responses to demonstrate that they are storing their currently assigned shards

-storage node (SN)entity storing data for Walrus; holds one or several shards
+storage nodeentity storing data for Walrus; holds one or several shards

 WALthe native Token of Walrus